varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 tutorial.

-Supported plattforms
+Supported platforms
 ~~~~~~~~~~~~~~~~~~~~

 Varnish is written to run on modern versions of Linux and FreeBSD and
-the best experience is had on those plattforms.
+the best experience is had on those platforms.
 Thanks to our
 contributors it also runs on NetBSD, OpenBSD and OS X.